On Polynomial Approximations to ${AC}^0$: The probabilistic degree of OR

 \begin{remark} Though the theorem is stated for error $1/8$, it is not hard to see that it holds (with constant factor losses) as long as the error is bounded by $1/2 - \Omega(1)$.
-One way to see this is to appeal to \cref{thm:prob-polys}.
-Another way is to do a simple error reduction specific to the $\OR$ function which we do in the proof of \cref{thm:OR-lbd}. \end{remark}
+One way to see this is to appeal to \cref{thm:gen-err}.
+Another way is to do a simpler error reduction specific to the $\OR$ function as we do in the proof of \cref{thm:OR-lbd}. \end{remark}

-In order to prove \cref{thm:OR-lbd}, we use an anti-concentration lemma due to Meka, Nguyen and Vu~\cite{MekaNV2015}\footnote{The result of Meka et al. is actually stated for polynomials over the \emph{Fourier basis} of Parity functions (see, e.g., the book of O'Donnell~\cite{ODonnell}).
+In order to prove \cref{thm:OR-lbd}, we use an anti-concentration lemma due to Meka, Nguyen and Vu~\cite{MekaNV2016}\footnote{The result of Meka et al. is actually stated for polynomials over the \emph{Fourier basis} of Parity functions (see, e.g., the book of O'Donnell~\cite{ODonnell}).
 However, it is an easy observation that a polynomial of degree $d$ has $r$ disjoint terms of degree $d$ in the standard monomial basis if and only if it has $r$ disjoint terms of degree $d$ in the Fourier basis.
 Hence, the result holds in the standard basis as well.} coupled with a random restriction argument inspired by the work of Razborov and Viola~\cite{RazborovV2013}.

-\begin{lemma}[Meka, Nguyen, and Vu~\cite{MekaNV2015}] There exists an absolute constant $B > 0$ so that the following holds.
+\begin{lemma}[Meka, Nguyen, and Vu~{\cite[Theorem~1.6]{MekaNV2016}}] There exists an absolute constant $B > 0$ so that the following holds.
 Let $p(x)\in \mathbb{R}[X]$ be a degree $d$ multilinear polynomial with at least $r$ disjoint degree $d$ terms.
 Then $\prob{x\sim \mc{U}_X}{p(x) = 0} \leq B d^{4/3} r^{-\frac{1}{4d+1}}\sqrt{\log r}$. \end{lemma}